|The Men of Color College Achievement (MoCCA) Project

 |Scalable Strategies to Support College Completion Network [Program Details]

 A Research Network involves several teams of researchers who are working together to address a critical education problem or issue.
 The objective is to encourage information-sharing, build new knowledge, and assist policymakers and practitioners to strengthen education policies and programs and improve student education outcomes.
-The College Completion Network is evaluating promising strategies for moving students at open- and broad-access postsecondary institutions beyond college enrollment and entry-level courses to degree completion.
+The College Completion Network is evaluating promising strategies for moving students at broad-access postsecondary institutions beyond college enrollment and entry-level courses to degree completion.
 Each network research team is evaluating a specific intervention strategy.

-Key Measures: During the evaluation, researchers will measure service uptake and dosage levels for all AAMI intervention components, as well as other support services taken up by control group students.
-Researchers will construct qualitative measures to track the fidelity of implementation of the USG's AAMI program components, and to describe the institutional context in which the program operates.
-A baseline survey will measure student and background characteristics at the beginning of the study.
-Researchers will administer two surveys during the evaluation stage to measure treatment group students’ perceptions of and interactions with the AAMI intervention as well as control group students’ perceptions of the business-as-usual services.
-These surveys will include the main hypothesized mediators of the intervention’s effectiveness: student academic self-efficacy; positive relationships with peers and adults; and a sense of belonging on campus.
+Key Measures: Researchers will construct measures of service uptake and dosage level for all ACDV-MSSI program components as well as support services taken up by control group students.
+Researchers will construct qualitative measures to track the fidelity of implementation of ACDV-MSSI, and to describe the institutional context in which the program operates.
+Researchers will use a baseline survey to measure student and background characteristics at the beginning of the study, and will administer an additional survey during the evaluation stage to measure treatment group students’ perceptions of and interactions with ACDV-MSSI as well as control group students’ perceptions of the business-as-usual services.
+The latter survey will include the main hypothesized mediators of the intervention’s effectiveness: student academic self-efficacy; positive on-campus relationships; and a sense of belonging on campus.
 Outcome measures will include short-term measures of course completions, credits earned, and GPA, as well as long-term measures of year-to-year persistence, transfer, and graduation.
-Researchers will collect course- and degree-completion data from the institutions, as well as enrollment and degree-completion data from the National Clearinghouse.
+Researchers will collect course- and degree-completion data from CCBC as well as enrollment and degree-completion data from the National Student Clearinghouse.

-Data Analytic Strategy: Researchers will use standard statistical tests as well as OLS regression to compare differences across the treatment and control groups.
-Using an exploratory mediation analysis, the research team will examine whether the AAMI intervention acts via significant correlations between program components and the hypothesized mediators of the intervention's effectiveness.
-Researchers will use an implementation analysis to assess whether program impacts increase with increased fidelity to the treatment.
+Data Analytic Strategy: Researchers will use standard difference-of-means tests as well as OLS regression to compare differences across the treatment and control groups.
+Using an exploratory mediation analysis, the research team will examine whether ACDV-MSSI affects hypothesized mediators.
+Researchers will use an implementation analysis to assess whether treatment impacts are larger with increased fidelity to the program.